What's modet's origin story?

 - How William Zinsser and Larry McInerney teach you all the wrong things you’ve been taught about writing and make you unlearn it

-- How illustrators sketch simple characters, visually construct a story using shapes and the camera for a scene, use storyboards
+- How illustrators sketch simple characters, use storyboards, and visually construct a story using shapes and the camera for a scene

 I write everything they say.
 My insights, my aha’s.
 To the point where I could teach it.
 And now I know how a writer, a filmmaker, an illustrator thinks.